 You should submit your application with all the required documents.
 Including:

 - *Language certificate for nurses

-As I mentioned before it’s an employer who is responsible to check your language sufficiency, there is no language requirement for the Ausbildung visa.
+As I mentioned before, it’s an employer who is responsible for checking your language sufficiency.
+There is no language requirement for the Ausbildung visa.
 Nevertheless, applicants for nursing Ausbildung are obligated to have at least a B2 German language certificate.

 This rule was introduced on 1 January 2020 and took place from March 2020.
 All foreigners who want to do vocational training in the health care field will need to prove their language skills in order to get a visa.